mlong1397/DestinationBirding/README.md

 - `data`

-  - contains the csv files and the link to google drive files
+  - contains the csv files and the link to google drive files.
+The original data was sourced from eBird.

 - `notebooks`